pawroman/zola-theme-terminimal/content/pages/about.md

 path = "about"
 +++

-By day I’m an engineer for a medical software company.
-After work I enjoy DiY projects of all kinds, riding my bike and live music.
+By day I’m a software enginer and after work I enjoy DiY projects of all kinds, riding my bike and live music.
 I started this site to document my open source projects and ideas.

 {{ image(src="/img/profile.jpeg", position="left") }}